Next rail strike will go ahead as union accuses Tory of ‘wrecking’ negotiations

 Rail strike will go ahead on Thursday as RMT accuses Grant Shapps of ‘wrecking’ negotiations

-The Rail, Maritime and Transport union (RMT) said Thursday’s rail strike will go ahead after accusing Grant Shapps, the transport secretary, of “wrecking” negotiations.
+Millions of rail passengers across Britain face fresh disruption on Thursday after the RMT accused the government of "wrecking" negotiations.

-Rail services are being severely disrupted this week by around 40,000 members of the RMT on Network Rail and 13 train operators conducting walkouts in a row over jobs, pay and conditions.
+Rail services are being severely disrupted this week by around 40,000 members of the union on Network Rail and 13 train operators conducting walkouts in a row over jobs, pay and conditions.

+Talks were held on Wednesday between the union and industry in a bid to break the deadlocked but they ended without agreement.

 “Until the government unshackle Network Rail and the train operating companies, it is not going to be possible for a negotiated settlement to be agreed.”